Virginia Tech® home

 • a cancellation of leave

 Changes to the scope of your research leave will be considered on a case-by-case basis.
-To request a change to an approved research leave, please complete and submit the Change to Approved Research Leave or Special Leave with Pay to your department for department head/chair approval.
-The department will then route the request to your college’s dean for review and approval, and then to the Provost’s office for approval.
+To request a change to an approved research leave, please complete and submit the Change to Approved Research Leave or Special Leave with Pay (PDF) to your department or school for department head/chair or school director approval.
+The department or school will then route the request to your college’s dean for review and approval, and then to the Provost’s office for approval.
 You will receive a letter notifying you of the approved change.

 Please email Rachel Gabriele with any questions related to changes to your research leave.